jotpowers/Personal-Growth/christmas-letter.md

 * Create content without inhibitions
 * Edit merciliessly
 * If it's important, make sure that every word/sentence/slide/photo/video has a purpose.
 Not that it's there just because you didn't have the time or the discipline to make it better.
+(See: [Blaise Pascal](https://www.npr.org/sections/13.7/2014/02/03/270680304/this-could-have-been-shorter))

 ## Samples